Shollytemmy/get-your-freecodecamp-points/README.md

 # change into the `repo` directory
 cd repo

 # create a new branch to store any new changes.
-In this case your own branch(tips: use your name as the your branch name)
+In this case your own branch(tips: use your name as your branch name)
 git branch my-branch

 # switch to that branch (line of development)